-As a quick refresher and for those of you who did not read our guide on lubricants (you should give it a quick read), we will begin by explaining what the labels on an oil bottle mean.
+As a quick refresher and for those of you who did not read our guide on lubricants, we will begin by explaining what the labels on an oil bottle mean.
 First and foremost, look out for the oil grade.
-This grade should look like the label beside, usually, a couple of letters followed by some numbers and sometimes a W. In the instance if SAE 5W-30, the SAE stands for Society of Automotive Engineers.
+This grade should look like the label beside, usually, a couple of letters followed by some numbers and sometimes a W. For example, in SAE 5W-30, the SAE stands for Society of Automotive Engineers.
 The SAE has developed a sequence that expresses the use of oil grades in separate temperature environments.
 The W in the expression stands for “winter,” and the numbers are expressive of viscosity.
-So in the expression of SAE 5W-30, we find that in cold temperature, the oil is classified as 5, a lower number meaning the fluid is less viscous and thinner.
+So in the expression of SAE 5W-30, we find that in cold temperatures, the oil is classified as 5, a lower number meaning the fluid is less viscous and thinner.
 The second number is the viscosity in average or warmer temperatures.
 This number expresses at which thickness the oil will be stable during warmer temperatures.

 Now that’s interesting and all, but what happens when you mix these things up?
 Well, when it’s cold out, the fluid contracts, this is a fundamental law of thermodynamics.
 Well, oil is continuously in a liquid state and is not excluded from these laws.
 When your oil is thick and viscous, it doesn’t circulate within your engine well, back to our example of SAE 5w-30.
 During “winter,” the oil grade will be considered 5.
 The number 5 is a relatively high number for “winter” oils.
 The higher viscosity of the oil could cause your engine to fail at startup.
 This failure is the result of thermodynamics.
 When liquid oil is exposed to cold temperatures, it contracts, making it much more viscous and harder to circulate.
 A more viscous state means that oil flows much worse within your engine and could easily lead to failure.